 If you’re travelling with your own tent or caravan, head further south to the peace and tranquillity of Barn Hill, Port Smith and Eighty Mile Beach.
 These are all top spots for fishing off the beach to chase your own dinner.

 Eighty Mile Beach is the longest uninterrupted stretch of beach on Western Australia’s coast – perfect for strolling at sunrise or sunset.
-It’s also one of the most pristine beaches, and is a rich food source for over half a million migratory shore birds, making it a must-see for birdwatchers.
+It’s also one of the most pristine beaches, and is a rich food source for over half a million migratory shorebirds, making it a must-see for birdwatchers.
 Visit between October and February and you might catch a glimpse of the flatback turtles that come to nest at Eighty Mile Beach.
 But be sure to abide by the Turtle Watchers Code of Conduct.

-From here, you can continue east, joining the Warlu Way interpretive trail to follow the Dreamtime story of the mystical sea serpent and discover the treasures of the Pilbara coast and outback – from the marine life-rich Dampier Archipelago to the magnificent ancient gorges of Karijini National Park.
+From here, you can continue south, joining the Warlu Way interpretive trail to follow the Dreamtime story of the mystical sea serpent and discover the treasures of the Pilbara coast and outback – from the marine life-rich Dampier Archipelago to the magnificent ancient gorges of Karijini National Park.